rohunvora/react-ajax-swapi/README.md

 ## Intro

-In the lesson earlier you:

-1. Learned to consume a third-party API in React from the `componentDidMount` lifecycle method.

-2. Create a "service" module to organize `fetch` calls within.

-In this lab, you'll consume the [Star Wars API](https://swapi.co/) and render it's data.
+In this deliverable, you'll consume the [Star Wars API](https://swapi.co/) and render it's data.

-**This lab is a DELIVERABLE**

 ## Set Up

-To get set up for this lesson:
+To get set up:

-- `cd` into this lab's folder.
+- `cd` into this deliverable's folder.
 - Use `create-react-app` to create a React app named `react-star-wars`
 - `cd` into `react-star-wars` and open VS Code.
 - Open a terminal in VS Code.